Your prepper pantry? Filled to the brim.

 Bug Out Bag

 The bug out bag is engineered to help you survive as you travel from your house to your bug out location.
-It's meant for more severe situations where you can't risk staying at home, like wars, forest fires, and flooding from hurricanes.
+It's meant for more challenging situations where you can't risk staying at home, like wars, forest fires, and flooding from hurricanes.

 A BOB is stocked with supplies that can last at least 72 hours.
 Because of that, it's bigger than a get home bag.
 Its size ultimately depends on factors like your physique and how much you can carry on your back.